 Sore throat or throat infection, as it is commonly known, is a condition associated with pain, itchiness, and irritation of the throat.
 When you have a sore throat, you may experience difficulty in swallowing food and liquids, and the pain and irritation is usually worse as you try to swallow.
 You may also experience pain around the ears and in the tubes connecting the throat and the ears.

 A sore throat can be a symptom of a variety of conditions like a bacterial, viral, or a fungal infection or allergies, pollution, acid reflux or rhinitis (common cold).
 A sore throat associated with high fever, severe pain, and swelling of lymph nodes in the neck or tonsils is likely a bacterial infection and may need a course of antibiotic.
 Be sure to consult your doctor in the presence of these signs or symptoms.
-However, the vast majority of cases of sore throat are of viral or allergic in nature and are self limiting in nature requiring no medical intervention.
-There are countless, easy home and natural remedies to sooth the soreness and provide some relief from the other symptoms.
+However, the vast majority of cases of a sore throat are of viral or allergic in nature and are self-limiting in nature requiring no medical intervention.
+There is countless, easy home and natural remedies to soothe the soreness and provide some relief from the other symptoms.

 Some of the popular home remedies are:

 Honey supposedly has antibacterial properties and acts as a hypertonic osmotic fluid drawing water out of the inflamed tissues.
 It can be taken as it is or mixed in tea to soothe the pain.

 Boil a cup of water, add a tea bag, let it become warm, add 1 tablespoon of honey and drink it.
 Please remember, honey should not be given to children under the age of 1.

 Lemon is another miracle fruit that is easily available throughout the year.
 It helps to clear the throat.
 Take equal quantities of honey and lemon juice in small quantities as many times as possible.
 Or if you prefer, make tea with it and drink it at least three times a day.